dart-lang/site-www/src/guides/language/coming-from/js-to-dart.md

 });
 ```

-Obtain a future’s value using the `await` keyword.
+Obtain a future's value using the `await` keyword.
 As in JavaScript, this removes the need to call `then`
 on the `Future` to obtain its value,
 and it allows you to write asynchronous code in a